TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/06_lesson/lesson.md

 #### Student Share

-* call students up to the board to write out how they solved it.
+* Call students up to the board to write out how they solved it.

 ### 3. Lab